 - Certificate: Horticulture from the Royal Horticultural Society, Wisley, UK.

-- Designer: Fifteen years experience designing gardens large and small for privacy, functionality and year-round beauty.
+- Designer: Seventeen years experience designing gardens large and small for privacy, functionality and year-round beauty.

 - Gardener: Intensive, succession gardening experience at my own home gardens, Gilmore Gardens and Havenwood Gardens.